nebrius/reduxology/README.md

 This approach breaks down in one subtle way though, and that has to do with _where_ this state exists in the store.
 The state has to exist somewhere, so that's not an issue in and of itself.
 The issue has to do with how the location in the store is _expressed_.

 Reducers define this location in how they are combined together with the `combineReducers` calls.
-The location ends up being implicit, and one of the niceties of this is that you can migrate state produced by a reducer from one location to another without modifying the reducer itself, just the `combineReducers` call.
+The location ends up being implicit, and one of the niceties of this is that you can rename a slice that a reducer operates on without modifying the reducer itself, just the `combineReducers` call.

 Similar to action creators, we have a nice encapsulation here.
 But what about those that _consume_ this state, i.e. containers?
 There is no equivalent mechanism to abstract the state from the location of that state, as we can see in the related container below: